GDP in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At the 16 February monetary policy meeting, the Central Bank of Egypt (CBE) continued its wait-and-see approach and left all main interest rates unchanged for the third consecutive meeting as authorities envisage that the current surge in inflation will be short-lived.
+At the 30 March monetary policy meeting, the Central Bank of Egypt (CBE) held fire and left all main interest rates unchanged for the fourth consecutive meeting as authorities continue to expect the current jump in inflation to be short-lived.